SakshiTripathiUniversityofAllahabad/Sales-Analysis-Dashboard-PowerBI/README.md

 * Various visualization types used: **bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc.**

 ## Conclusion
 This project harnesses Power BI's capabilities to empower stakeholders with a dynamic platform for sales data analysis.
-The derived insights lead to informed decisions and refined sales strategies.
+The derived insights lead to informed decisions and refined sales strategies.It provides a quantative basis for making claims and recommendations.